Nigerian Investment Promotion Commission: Administration

-The Commission’s Governing Council is chaired by Rt.
+The Commission's Governing Council is chaired by Rt.
 Hon.
 Dr Babangida S.M.
 Nguroje OFR.
 The Executive Secretary of the Commission is Saratu Altine Umar.
 The organogram of the Commission has seven specialized departments — Finance & Administration, Investment Promotion, Investor Relations, Human Resources, Policy Advocacy, States Coordination and Strategic Communications.
-The Commission was structured to consist of North-Central, North-East, North-West, South-East and South-West Zonal offices to work with sub-national state investment agencies in the coordinating and further actualization of the Federal Government’s mandate.
+The Commission was structured to consist of North-Central, North-East, North-West, South-East and South-West Zonal offices to work with sub-national state investment agencies in the coordinating and further actualization of the Federal Government's mandate.

 Leadership

-Yewande Sadiku is the Executive Secretary/Chief Executive Officer of the Nigerian Investment Promotion Commission (NIPC).
-Prior to her appointment, Hajiya Ladi Katagu was the Commission's Acting Executive Secretary.
+Aisha Rimi is the Executive Secretary/Chief Executive Officer of the Nigerian Investment Promotion Commission (NIPC).
+Prior to her appointment, Hajja Gana Wakil was the Commission's Acting Executive Secretary after Emeka Offor.
+Yewande Sadiku was the Executive Secretary and CEO from 8 November 2016 to 24 September 2021.
 In 2015, the former President Goodluck Ebele Jonathan relieved the appointment of Saratu Altine Umar.

-Governing Council

-NIPC has a Governing council that comprises a Chairman, four independent members, the Executive Secretary/CEOs', permanent secretaries of seven ministries including; Federal Ministry of Industry, Trade and Investment; Federal Ministry of Information and Culture, Federal Ministry of Finance, Federal Ministry of Budget and National Planning, Federal Ministry of Foreign Affairs, Federal Ministry of Interior, Federal Ministry of Petroleum, Governor of the Central Bank of Nigeria and six members from the private sector.

 Organisational structure

-The Commission’s Governing Council is chaired by Rt.
+The Commission's Governing Council is chaired by Rt.
 Hon.
 Dr Babangida S.M.
 Nguroje OFR.
-The Executive Secretary’s office is headed by Yewande Sadiku.
+The Executive Secretary's office is headed by Saratu Umar.
 The organogram of the Commission has seven specialised departments — Finance & Administration, Investment Promotion, Investor Relations, Human Resources, Policy Advocacy, States Coordination and Strategic Communications.

-Furthermore, the Commission was structured to consist of North-Central, North-East, North-West, South-East and South-West Zonal offices to work with sub-national state investment agencies in the coordinating and further actualisation of the Federal Government’s mandate.
+Furthermore, the Commission was structured to consist of North-Central, North-East, North-West, South-East and South-West Zonal offices to work with sub-national state investment agencies in the coordinating and further actualisation of the Federal Government's mandate.

-Awards and recognition

-In 2019 the NIPC was awarded a Silver recognition award by EIE Nigeria for Compliance and Transparency.